tonghuikang/blog/_posts/2025-10-20-delivering-ai-instructions.md

 Where were the instructions?
 In CLAUDE.md there is only an instruction on how to run unit tests with `pytest`.
 But how does Claude Code figure out what style I want to write my tests in?
 It reads the existing tests that are in the codebase.
 It discovered the instructions.

 Instructions could be discovered.
-You do not specifically need to add to CLAUDE.md or implement hooks to spoonfeed Claude Code on how to work on your codebase.
+You do not specifically need to add to CLAUDE.md or implement hooks to spoon-feed Claude Code on how to work on your codebase.
 This assumes that your codebase is well-written enough to provide consistent instructions on how to work on your code.